EntangleNet/entanglenet/README.md

 > [!CAUTION]
 > **Early Development Warning**
 >
-> Due to BreachOps-Docs being very early in development it is currently **NOT** recommended to use it in any production
+> Due to EntangleNet being very early in development it is currently **NOT** recommended to use it
+> in any production
 > environment.
 >
 > If you choose to ignore the above **WARNING**, then you do so at your **OWN** risk.